UniYatra Group, LLC

 The UniYatra Group offers individual and group Thai language instruction (basic through advanced; speaking, listening, reading and/or writing) as well Thai cultural orientation/relocation training.
 We tutor in person in Northfield or online via Google Meet at very reasonable prices and with flexible schedules.
 Tutorials are suitable for the serious student or for someone who wants a crash course in survival Thai before visiting this beautiful country.

-We partner with organizations abroad on small-scale import and export projects.
+We consult and partner with organizations abroad on small-scale import and export projects to select appropriate computer and and networking hardware, office furniture, manufacturing equipment, and related products.

 Educational Travel Tours